 Master of Computer Science for Digital Media(MSc)

-From winter semester 2011/2012, the entire program will be taught in the English-language.
 “English is the technical language in computer science and thus it has to be an integral part of the curriculum,” says the Computer Science for Digital Media coordinator Prof. Dr. Bernd Fröhlich.
 “Our graduates are thus optimally prepared for the IT job market and are competitive especially in international research and development.”

 The internationally recognized and accredited master's program adopts an integrative approach based on two fundamental concepts: